 Inter-Governmental Transfers (IGT) allow the recovery of an "enhanced base rate" for transport of Medi-Cal managed care beneficiaries.
 Under this program, the District enters into agreements with the State of California and HMO plans that facilitate the transfer of funds from the District to the State to permit the State to draw down a federal matching share which is then transferred to the HMOs for payment to the District.
 The District is required to spend any amount in the plan payments in excess of its unreimbursed costs on health care services.
-To provide greater transparency of this funding mechanism, for FY 2016/17 a new fund is being established solely for IGT revenues and expenses.
+To provide greater transparency of this funding mechanism, for FY 2016/17 a new fund was established solely for IGT revenues and expenses.
 For FY 2014/15 and FY 2015/16, this activity was included in the General Fund.

-For FY 2016/17, \$9 million is expected to be transferred to the State in order to receive \$15 million from the plans, for net IGT revenue of \$6 million.
-Overall, \$8 million of the \$15 million in payments from the plans represent payments above unreimbursed costs and will be used to cover the District's General Fund cost of providing health care services.
+For FY 2016/17, \$9 million is expected to be transferred to the State in order to receive \$15 million, for net IGT revenue of \$6 million.
+This amount compares to net IGT revenue of \$3 million recorded in the General Fund for FY 2015/16, for an increase of \$3 million.
+Overall, \$8 million of the \$15 million received represents payment above unreimbursed costs and will be used to cover the District's General Fund cost of providing health care services.